-Summer is fast approaching and my husband and I camp, a lot.
+Summer is fast approaching and I camp, a lot.
 I absolutely cannot imagine a trip without sitting around the campfire roasting marshmallows for s’mores.
 It’s what truly makes summer evenings fun!
 Yes, they are loaded with preservatives and a million other bad things but they’re s’mores!
 Am I being selfish?
 Am I being just like every other consumer?
 Should I feel terrible for wanting to eat this childhood favorite going further?
 Should I just attempt to make all of the components from scratch to once again, prove a point of sustainability?
 Or should I just eat the damn s’mores?
 Shouldn’t living a zero waste lifestyle be more about balance and happiness?
 Should I have to “give up” everything that makes me happy?
 Maybe those things never really made me happy.
 (I’m lactose intolerant so the Blizzard’s definitely didn’t after the fact) Maybe food is another form of materialism that we think is doing anything more than getting digested.
 I don’t know.

 Now, there are a lot of items that I lust for but am happy I avoid later.
 I’ve cut a lot of junk out of my diet that, though I’d love to have in my mouth, I’m ever grateful for my resilience to avoid it.
 To me, that proves there’s a difference.
 There are things that we want that are happy we don’t use and there are things that truly add value to our lives – despite how insignificant and “plastic-packaged” they are.